How to Save Money Every Day (Without Burning Out)

 1. Start smaller than feels serious

 The most common mistake is starting too big.
-Begin with an amount so small it feels almost silly — like $1 a day.
+Begin with an amount so small it feels almost silly — like the $1-a-day savings plan (₹1 a day in Savely365).
 You're not optimising for money yet; you're optimising for never missing.

 2. Attach saving to an existing habit

 Don't rely on remembering.
-Anchor saving to something you already do every day — morning coffee, the commute home, brushing your teeth at night.
+Anchor saving to something you already do — morning chai, the commute, or the first UPI check after salary credits.
 The existing habit becomes the trigger for the new one.

 3. Automate the reminder, not just the money